Ever wanted to publish a guide book?

 I suspected sales wouldn't reach the same levels as my previous titles.
 While the book is, in my opinion, totally awesome and a huge step up from the last ones, I realize Photoshop isn't as accessible to manga fans as a pencil and paper.
 Or indeed cheaper and free art software which many beginners use.
 While the book is accessible, some of the content is more advances and not something for complete novices.
 The book teaches how I work, but this may not be to everyone's taste.

 Dealing with Publishers

 Communication was done completely over email.
 It was great to have a record of everything sent and received and suited my late working hours.

-Although there is this detachment whereby I don't know what is going on their end.
-Are they also frantically trying to get everything done and staying up until the early hours to do so.
-Or are they not taking the project as seriously, slapping together a half-arsed job and calling it a day?
-It can be easy to fear the worst if there is a lack of face to face communication or if there's a problem and I can't talk to the designer, the sales team, the accountant etc. directly and instead everything is going through the editor.
+Although there is this detachment whereby I don't know exactly what is going on their end.
+Like me, are they also frantically trying to get everything done and staying up until the early hours to do so?
+Or are they not taking the project as seriously, slapping together a half-baked job and calling it a day?
+If often felt like the latter.
+It can be easy to fear the worst if there is a lack of face to face communication or if there's a problem and I can't talk to the designer, the sales team, the accountants directly.
+Instead everything is going through the editor as a middle-man.

 Another tutorial book perhaps?
 I was asked to work on something else which has the same of visual impact as Digital Manga.
 At the time of writing, nothing has been confirmed yet.
 I've already given my all to this book.
 It's hard to know how I can top it.
 For now I'll continue to build up a new portfolio and give myself a back-catalogue of fresh, full coloured artwork to use in a new title.